bondeje/peggy/README.md

 - Left recursion is not yet implemented!
 - Better decoupling of the grammar parser from the executable so that parsers can be built from grammars at runtime
 - Right now `ASTNode`s are heavily wasted by the `PackratCache` objects, making the usefulness of parsing data files quite limited, e.g. my 16 GB RAM computer OOMs trying to parser a 32 MB `csv` file.
 It is possible to recover the "lost" `ASTNode`s that go unused during the parse stage reducing both allocation time and memory consumption.
-- Roll my own regex using peggy to perhaps replace the GNU regex & PCRE2
+- Roll my own regex using peg4c to perhaps replace the GNU regex & PCRE2
 - Automatic AST traversal functions so that the user doesn't necessarily have to know the specific AST architecture during traversal

 </details>

-## Who should use <b>peggy</b>
+## Who should use <b>peg4c</b>

 If you have a (complicated) grammar for a DSL, config file, log file, or many other types of structured text files for which you want to quickly generate a compiled parser.
 See especially though <b>When NOT to use</b>

 ## When to use

 If your grammar has a lot of recursive structure.
-Ambiguous and even some non-context free structures welcome. <b>peggy</b> has ways to extend the built-in parser and node structure to allow context to be captured in order to change the parser on the fly or ensure the unambiguous parser result is as intended.
+Ambiguous and even some non-context free structures welcome. <b>peg4c</b> has ways to extend the built-in parser and node structure to allow context to be captured in order to change the parser on the fly or ensure the unambiguous parser result is as intended.

 ### When NOT to use

 PEG parsers, especially implemented with packrat parsers, are very memory hungry algorithms.
 Additionally, I have not done much to optimize for speed other than setting the `-O2` compilation flag in my makefiles.
 As such, parsing of very regularly* structured or large data files are NOT recommended.
 There are significantly better (read: simpler, faster, and memory efficient) parsers optimized for your data needs.
-I include examples for csv and JSON because their grammars are simple to understand and implement as exercises, but they are not necessarily targets of <b>peggy</b>.
+I include examples for csv and JSON because their grammars are simple to understand and implement as exercises, but they are not necessarily targets of <b>peg4c</b>.
 JSON use as configuration is OK, but not data heavy.
 For these cases, I would just recommend a good regex library like pcre2.

 *by regularly, I mean (1) iterative structures of very simple data types like tabular data, e.g. csv, or (2) the data has very well-defined and unambiguous structure in its type system, e.g. JSON when used for large dataset serialization.

 ## How to build
 ```
-peggy (in other parts of the documentation, this is /path/to/peggy)
+peg4c (in other parts of the documentation, this is /path/to/peg4c)
     |--examples             // each example has its own Makefiles for building
     |----c                  // C parser example
     |------sample_files